jonjohnsonjr/til/post/graphviz/jig.md

 For me, usually this kind of thing ends up as an unholy bash one-liner that lives mostly in my shell history.
 The shell is wonderful for this because it's designed to compose tools together interactively.
-That works for almost everything, but I haven't found any great way to visualize data in graphical and interactive way from my shell.
+That works for almost everything, but I haven't really found an interactive way to visualize data from my shell.
 (This is an invitation to tell me about your favorite tool for this kind of thing.)

 ## Intro